Paulalarba/Meme-Coin-Radar/README.md

 ---

 ## 🧑‍💻 Author
-**Paulot** — 3rd year IT student specializing in Blockchain Development.
+**Paul** — 3rd year IT student specializing in Blockchain Development.

 *“If it doesn’t feel right on-chain, it isn’t right off-chain either.”*